mechanicles/mechanicles.github.io/_posts/2018-03-19-convert-an-active-record-object-into-the-fixture.md

 ```

-Then copy these values, paste in your fixture file, and give a proper name to
+Then copy this data, paste in your fixture file, and give a proper name to the fixture.
-the fixture.
-Handle primary keys, foreign keys, date columns and remove unnecessary records as
-per your requirement.
+Handle primary keys, foreign keys, date columns and remove additional records as per your requirement.

-Also, if you want to select specific attributes from the object, then use it like
+Also, if you want to select specific attributes from the object, then use it like this,
-this,

 ```ruby
 puts task.attributes.slice("subject", "completed").to_yaml